ciur/papermerge/PAPERLESS.license.md

 Long story short, I decided to refactor Papermerge to be similar in setup and usage experience as Paperless.

 Codebase of the two projects is absolutely different, but configuration file (the /etc/papermerge.conf) is the same.
 You may find that a great deal of documenation will overlap.
-It is because Papermerge projects follows the good practive of paperless and document everything in great detail.
+It is because Papermerge projects follows the good practice of paperless and document everything in great detail.

 Thank you, Daniel Quinn!
 Here is URL to [(GPLv3) license of Paperless](https://github.com/the-paperless-project/paperless/blob/master/LICENSE)